 Farmers Have Spent $3 Billion in Irrigation System Upgrades

-From 2003 through 2013 California farmers invested almost $3 billion upgrading irrigation systems to drip and micro-sprinklers on nearly 2.4 million acres to help keep our economy and fresh food flowing.
-How can we help?
+Since 2003 California farmers invested over $3 billion upgrading irrigation systems to drip and micro-sprinklers on over 2.4 million acres.
+That’s an investment in conservation that helps stretch our water supplies.

 Myths About California Farm Water Use